philvarner/old-possum/algorithms/README.md

 ## Sorts

+* Bubble sort (sinking sort) - repeatedly pass through the list and compare adjacent elements, until the list is sorted
 * Selection - repeatedly find the next lowest value in the remaining list and swap to head. slow, but, data movement is minimal
-* Insertion - repeatedly swap the value that was at the head of the unsorted partition with the next higher value, then move to the next and repeat. fast for already-sorted data.
+* Insertion - repeatedly swap the head of the unsorted partition with the next higher value, then move to the next and repeat. fast for already-sorted data. what most people use for sorting cards.
-* Shell - *h*-sorted array -- insertion sort with *h* interleaved sorted sequences
+* Shell - *h*-sorted array -- insertion sort with *h* interleaved sorted sequences, gets items closer to their eventual location with each reduction of *h* .
+Ciura's gap sequence [701, 301, 132, 57, 23, 10, 4, 1]
-* Bubble sort (sinking sort) - repeatedly compare adjacent elements until the list is sorted
+* Mergesort - divide-and-conquer -- recursively sort and combine sub-lists
+* Quicksort - recursively sort lists into bigger/smaller than pivot (why not called pivot sort)  Tony Hoare
+ - scan from right and left to find two elements that are both out of order, then swap
-* Merge sort
+* Introsort - quicksort, then heap sort for small sets
-* Quicksort
-* Heap
+* Heapsort
 * Timsort

-Insertion sort - insert each element in the right place n^2 - 2n memory selection sort - find the next lowest element and swap n^2 - in place Shellsort sort - (related to insertion sort) in-place - progressive k-sort, moves longer distances than insertion sort Ciura's gap sequence [701, 301, 132, 57, 23, 10, 4, 1]

-bubble sort - continually swap items until they appear in the correct place

-merge sort - swap elements in increasingly larger lists

-introsort - quicksort then heap sort for small sets Timsort

-quicksort - recursively sort lists into bigger/smaller than pivot (why not called pivot sort)  Tony Hoare
- - scan from right and left to find two elements that are both out of order, then swap

-in place quicksort - swap
-non-in-place quicksort - find all less, find all greater, and recurse